Cen-XIN/Athena/README.md

 # Athena

-This project is to draw a comparison of different SLAM algorithms on several aspects.
-The experiment is conducted on a distributed system with a laptop as the master, a Raspberry Pi as the slave, and an Arduino as the control center under ROS.
+This is my Final Year Project (conducted @ NUS) of Undergraduate Study (undertaken @ HZAU).
+The project is to compare different 2D SLAM algorithms (including Hector SLAM, Gmapping, and Cartographer) on a distributed robotic system (based on ROS).
+As the heading shows, the system is called "Athena" (I'm inclined to name in a weird sense :-P).

 ## Getting Started